top of page

 The noun 'mayhem' has its etymological origins in Old English and Old French.
 It can be traced back to the Old English word 'mǣw,' which referred to bodily harm or injury, especially injuries that resulted in the loss of a limb.
 In Old French, the term 'maheimer' meant to injure or mutilate intentionally.
 Over time, 'mayhem' evolved to describe a state of violent and chaotic disorder, often characterized by widespread destruction and confusion.
 This transformation in meaning reflects the idea that a situation of chaos and destruction can result in injuries and harm, akin to the original sense of the word related to bodily injury.
 Therefore, the etymology of 'mayhem' highlights its historical connection to both physical harm and widespread disorder and turmoil.

-Quiz: Find the meaning of mayhem
+Find the correct meaning of the noun mayhem:

 Try Again!